-CARE Advocacy is a free, walk-in and confidential resource provided by trained mental health staff and advocates.
+CARE Advocacy is a free and confidential resource provided by trained mental health staff and advocates.

 The advocate’s role is to provide you with emotional support in a safe and judgment-free environment.
 By speaking with an advocate, you can begin to process feelings you may find confusing, overwhelming and even frightening at times.
 They can also refer you to various resources both on and off campus that you may find helpful as you begin your journey.